geoffrey-eisenbarth/django-ctct/README.md

-# django-ctct: Constant Contact Integration for Django
+# Constant Contact Integration for Django

 This Django app provides a seamless interface to the Constant Contact API, allowing you to manage contacts, email campaigns, and other Constant Contact functionalities directly from your Django project.

+**Warning:** This package is under active development.
+While it is our intention to develop with a consistent API going forward, we will not make promises until a later version is released.

 ## Installation